Optical control of an atomic inner-shell x-ray laser: X-ray lasing scheme

-A different scheme for \xray~lasing in the kiloelectronvolt regime was proposed by Duguay and Rentzepis in~1967~\cite{Duguay:SA-67} based on atomic inner-shell transitions in core-ionized atoms.
-Our modified Duguay-and-Renzepis scheme where the atoms are core excited is illustrated in Fig.~\ref{fig:scheme}.
-An intense \xray~beam is focused into a gas cell with atoms.
-At a given photon energy above the inner-shell edge, tightly bound inner-shell electrons are much more likely to interact with x~rays than electrons in other shells~\cite{Als-Nielsen:EM-01}.
-First, atoms are core-excited producing a state of population inversion in the propagation direction of the \xray~pulse~\cite{Duguay:SA-67}.
-Second, photons are emitted through spontaneous radiative decay of some of the core-excited atoms.
-Third, these photons propagate along the medium and induce stimulated \xray~emission from other core-excited ions further downstream in straight conceptual analogy to optical lasers~\cite{Milonni:LP-10}.
-Due to longitudinal pumping, \xray~lasing only occurs in the propagation direction of the pump pulse~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09}.
-Until recently it was not possible to realize such an XRL due to the high \xray~intensity~\cite{Kapteyn:PI-89,Kapteyn:PP-92} necessary to excite the lasing medium faster than inner-shell holes decay.
+We develop a modified Duguay-Rentzepis scheme~\cite{Duguay:SA-67} for which atoms are core excited instead of core ionized by FEL x~rays.
+The principle is illustrated in Fig.~\ref{fig:scheme} by which \xray~lasing proceeds as follows~\cite{Darvasi:OC-11}: first, atoms are core excited by FEL \xray~absorption producing a state of population inversion [Fig.~\ref{fig:scheme}a].
+Second, photons are emitted through spontaneous radiative decay of some of the core-excited atoms [Fig.~\ref{fig:scheme}b].
+Third, a fraction of these photons copropagates with the FEL pulse through the medium and induces stimulated \xray~emission from other core-excited ions farther downstream in straight conceptual analogy to optical lasers~\cite{Milonni:LP-10}.
+Due to longitudinal pumping, \xray~lasing only occurs in the propagation direction of the pump pulse~\cite{Rohringer:AI-09,*Rohringer:ER-10,*Rohringer:LA-09,Darvasi:OC-11}.
+Until recently it was not possible to realize such an XRL due to the high pump \xray~intensity~\cite{Kapteyn:PI-89,*Kapteyn:PP-92} that is necessary to excite the lasing medium faster than inner-shell holes decay~\cite{Als-Nielsen:EM-01,Schmidt:ES-97}.